Lagrangian cobordism and tropical curves: Introduction

 \subsection{Cobordism and rational equivalence}

 We now explain the conjectural mirror relationship between cylindrical cobordism groups of fibres and rational equivalence of $0$-cycles, and how this motivates our results.

-For any analytic variety $Y$, a $0$-cycle is a finite formal linear combination of points of $Y$; two $0$-cycles $Z_0, Z_{\infty}$ are rationally equivalent if there is a $1$-cycle $\Sigma \subset \bP^1 \times Y$ dominant over $\bP^1$ whose fibres over $0, \infty \in \bP^1$ (counted with multiplicity) are $\Sigma_0, \Sigma_\infty$.
+For any analytic variety $Y$, a $0$-cycle is a finite formal linear combination of points of $Y$; two $0$-cycles $Z_0, Z_{\infty}$ are rationally equivalent if there is a $1$-cycle $\Sigma \subset \bP^1 \times Y$ dominant over $\bP^1$ whose fibres over $0, \infty \in \bP^1$ (counted with multiplicity) are $Z_0, Z_\infty$.
 (More precisely, this geometric relationship generates the equivalence relation of rational equivalence.)
 The Chow group $\CH_0(Y)$ is the group of rational equivalence classes of $0$-cycles on $Y$.

 Now suppose that $X$ and $Y$ are homologically mirror.
-Using the language of Sylvan \cite{Sylvan}, the mirror to $\bP^1$ is the partially wrapped Fukaya category $\scrW_\sigma(\C^*)$, where the cylinder $\C^*$ is equipped with a single `stop' on each ideal boundary component.
-Therefore the mirror to $\bP^1 \times Y$ is $\scrW_{\sigma \times X}(\C^* \times X)$.
+Using the language of Sylvan \cite{Sylvan}, the mirror to $\bP^1$ is the partially wrapped Fukaya category $\scrW(\C^*,\sigma)$, where the cylinder $\C^*$ is equipped with a single `stop' on each ideal boundary component.
+Therefore the mirror to $\bP^1 \times Y$ is $\scrW(\C^* \times X,\sigma \times X)$.
 A cobordism with one negative and one positive end can naturally be considered as an object of the latter category, and therefore is mirror to an object of $D^b\Coh(\bP^1 \times Y)$, which can be considered as a `family of objects of $D^b\Coh(Y)$ parametrized by $\bP^1$'.
-This is a hint that cylindrical cobordism should bear some mirror relation with rational equivalence, which is one of the main reasons we study cylindrical (rather than, e.g., planar) cobordism.\footnote{We remark that more generally, a cobordism with $m$ negative and $n$ positive ends corresponds to a family of objects parametrized by $\bP^1_{m,n}$.
-On the other hand, a planar cobordism with $n$ ends corresponds to an object of $\scrW_{\sigma \times X}(\C \times X)$ where $\sigma$ consists of $n$ stops in the ideal boundary of $\C$ -- this corresponds to a generalized $n$-triangle in the Fukaya category.
+This is a hint that cylindrical cobordism should bear some mirror relation with rational equivalence, which is one of the main reasons we study cylindrical (rather than, e.g., planar) cobordism.\footnote{On the other hand, a planar cobordism with $n$ ends corresponds to an object of $\scrW_{\sigma \times X}(\C \times X)$ where $\sigma$ consists of $n$ stops in the ideal boundary of $\C$ -- this corresponds to a generalized $n$-triangle in the Fukaya category.
 So while there is reason to hope that planar or cylindrical cobordism might generate all relations in the Grothendieck group of the Fukaya category, planar cobordism does not reflect the geometry of rational equivalence on the mirror in the same way.}

 More precisely, we expect that $\Cob^\unob(X/\C^*)$ should be mirror to $K(Y)$, the Grothendieck group of coherent sheaves on $Y$; and in accordance with the SYZ conjecture we expect that $\Cob^\unob_\fib(X(B)/\C^*)$ should be mirror to the subgroup of $K(Y(B))$ generated by coherent sheaves with $0$-dimensional support, which is isomorphic to $\CH_0(Y(B))$.
 We elaborate on this circle of ideas in Section \ref{Sec:cob_k}, and give further evidence for our expectations by constructing a comparison map between cylindrical Lagrangian cobordism and the Grothendieck group of the category of proper modules over the Fukaya category, cf. Proposition \ref{prop:cob_rel_groth}.